lorrydriveloper/hotwire-forums/PULL_REQUEST_TEMPLATE.md

 <!-- If this introduces a breaking change, please describe the impact and migration path for existing applications below. -->

-## Does this require a Byte Update?
+## :mechanical_arm: Does this require a Byte Update?

 - [] Yes
 - [] No